 The Ohio State University Marching Band is the real deal.
 I mean, they don’t call themselves “The Best Damn Band in the Land” for nothing.
 You won’t find any chaotic scramble chaos in Columbus.
 Here, every note and movement under band director Christoper Hoch’s guidance is perfectly scripted and leaves everyone in attendance awe-struck week after week.

 In 2018, the OSU marching band actually “flossed” on the field.
 While many of us still have no idea what in the hell “flossing” is, it didn’t stop the band from going viral almost immediately.
-This year during halftime of the Ohio State Buckeyes’ home game against the Michigan State Spartans, TBDBITL paid tribute to an Ohio native and several American heroes.
+Last year during halftime of the Ohio State Buckeyes’ home game against the Michigan State Spartans, TBDBITL paid tribute to an Ohio native and several American heroes.

 On July 20, 1969, astronauts Neil Armstrong and Buzz Aldrin became the first humans to walk on the moon.
 (Settle down, conspiracy theorists.
 Just agree the moon landing actually happened.)
 When The Eagle touched down, “The Space Race” between the United States and Soviet Union effectively reached its peak.
-Behind backing from U.S. President John F. Kennedy, Armstrong, who hailed from Cincinnati, uttered 11 words that will live on forever.
+Behind backing from U.S. President John F. Kennedy, Armstrong, who hailed from Cincinnati, uttered 11 words that will live on forever:

 “That’s one small step for man.
 One giant leap for mankind.”